-Remodelled scores from ALLS and SAL will be included in additional data cubes to be appended to the PIAAC publication later in 2013.
+Remodelled scores from ALLS and SAL are also included in data cubes available from the Downloads

 For further information about comparing data from PIAAC with the previous surveys refer to the Comparability of Time Series section in the Explanatory Notes

-of the following publication relevant to this microdata: Programme for the International Assessment of Adult Competencies (PIAAC), 2011-2012 (cat. no. 4228.0)
+of the publication: Programme for the International Assessment of Adult Competencies (PIAAC), 2011-2012

-A Basic CURF on CD-ROM is available from this survey.
-The Basic CD-ROM allows approved users interactive access in the user’s own environment (via a CD-ROM/DVD)
+- Basic CURF on CD-ROM.
+The Basic CD-ROM allows approved users interactive access in the user’s own environment (via a CD-ROM/DVD).

-Further information about these services, and other information to assist users in understanding and accessing CURFs in general, is available from the CURF Microdata Entry Page
+Further information about these services, and other information to assist users in understanding and accessing microdata in general, is available from the Microdata Entry Page

 on the ABS web site.